 The importance of mosques in the United States of America varies by region, and largely depends on the Muslim population in a given state.
+In 2017, there were 3.45 million Muslims in the United States making up about 1.1% of the total population.
 The first mosque in the US was in Biddeford, Maine, built by Albanian Muslims in 1915.
 The first purposely built mosque in the US is in Detroit, Michigan, built in 1921.
 The oldest, still functional, mosque in the US is in Cedar Rapids, Iowa built in 1934, while the oldest standing mosque in the US is in the Bronzeville area of Chicago built in 1922.
-The largest mosque in the US is the Turkish-American Culture and Civilization Center in Lanham, Maryland.
-In the West Coast, the Baitul Hameed Mosque in Chino, California, is the largest with 19,000 square feet of floor space.
-Garden Grove, California has the largest community of Muslim worshipers in the US with about 7,000 faithful.

 Ongoing Growth of Mosques In America